open-gamma-ray-astro/gamma-astro-data-formats/source/irfs/full_enclosure/aeff/index.rst

 Effective area format
 =====================

-Here we specify the format to store the effective area (see :ref:`iact-aeff`) of a full-enclosure IRF.
-It is possible to store as a function of the true energy or as a function of the reconstructed energy.
+Here we specify the format to store the effective area of a full-enclosure IRF.
+Effective area is always stored as a function of true energy. (see :ref:`iact-aeff`)

 .. _aeff_2d: